Settlement & statements

 Budget rate — $2.50/min

-Applied to work that falls within the client's included monthly budget.
-This is the base rate for routine maintenance, included remediations, and tier-covered work.
+Applied to work that falls within the client's monthly budget.
+This is the base rate for routine maintenance and any work covered by the included minutes.

-Applied to a-la-carte work that exceeds the monthly budget or covers finding domains not included in the client's tier.
+Applied to a-la-carte work that exceeds the monthly budget (overage).
 The higher rate reflects the ad-hoc nature of the work — no commitment discount.

 How time becomes line items